Top Jobs for MBA Graduates

 - Helpful MBA specializations include Finance, Strategy and Accounting.

-- Helpful MBA specializations include Operational Management, Strategy, Entrepreneurship and Project Management.
+- Helpful MBA specializations include Operational Management, Supply Chain Management, Strategy and Project Management.

-- Helpful MBA specializations include Information Systems, Strategy, Cybersecurity and Operational Management.
+- Helpful MBA specializations include Technology Management, Information Systems, Strategy, Cybersecurity and Operational Management.

 - Computer and Information Systems Manager

-If the CTO is the high level planner, then the Computer and Information Systems Manager is the one who has boots on the ground.
+If the IT director is a high level planner, then the computer and information systems manager is the one who has boots on the ground.
 These managers are in charge of coordinating and directing all computer activities, checking in with teams to ensure that deadlines are met and goals are reached.
 They directly oversee the company IT department to discuss responsibilities, tasks and goals.
 The manager also has to make sure that current technology systems are up to the task.

 - Helpful MBA specializations include Information Systems, Cybersecurity and Operational Management.

-- Helpful MBA specializations include Marketing, Strategy, Entrepreneurship and Operational Management.
+- Helpful MBA specializations include Management and Leadership Development, Organizational Management, Healthcare Management and Operational Management.

 - Management Consultant